 This approach involves a parent or caregiver using routines and activities to help children develop their language skills.
-One study looked at parent-implemented language interventions with young children between 18–60 months of age.
+One

 The results showed that parents who implemented communication and language interventions had a significant, positive impact on the language skills of children with and without intellectual disabilities.